Cobanz/capstone/README.md

 ------------------------------------------------Build notes-----------------------------------------------------------------------------------------

-game runs on front end, just use the <rails start> command to get everything running first you will need to <db:migrate and db:seed>
+game runs on front end, just use the <= Rails Start => command to get everything running first you will need to <db:migrate and db:seed>
 let me know what you think